Disclaimer: Affiliate links help us produce good content. Learn more.

-Netflix operates in approximately 190 countries, making it widely-available indeed.
+Netflix operates in approximately 190 countries, making it widely available indeed.
 However, this doesn’t mean you can view the same content everywhere.
-Licensing rights are given on a per country basis, creating differences between countries.
-Some places are better or worse off when it comes to the amount of content users can watch.
-Countries like the US or Japan have huge libraries, including lots of exclusive content, whereas some others enjoy only a fraction.
+Licensing rights are given on a per-country basis, making different content available in each country.
+Some places are better or worse off when it comes to the number of movies and TV shows users can watch.
+Countries like the US or Japan have huge libraries, including lots of exclusive content.

-We don’t expect Netflix to force copyright holders to make deals with 190 countries giving free access.
-Yet this whole situation is very easy to solve using a VPN.
-With it, you can fool Netflix servers into thinking you’re connecting from the US (or any other country) and enjoy the full library that they offer.
+We don’t expect Netflix to force copyright holders to make deals with 190 countries giving unrestricted access.
+Yet this whole situation is quickly resolved using a VPN.
+With it, you can fool Netflix servers into thinking you’re connecting from the US (or any other country) and enjoy the entire library that they offer.

 1. Sign up for a VPN